 To receive regular news and updates about the Liberation Route Europe, please sign up to our various newsletters.

-We are currently working on creating our own remembrance magazine called LIBRE.
-It will include articles, reports, interviews etc. about all relevant themes related to the remembrance sector and the interest of the LRE partners.
+This is our online magazine called LIBRE.
+It includes articles, reports, interviews etc. about all relevant themes related to the remembrance sector and the interest of the LRE partners.

 LIBRE #1 – December 2016

 Among many other things this semester: an interview of Martin Schulz, President of the European Parliament, a focus on the Italian history, the opening of the WWII Museum in Gdansk, or a reflection about the commemorations of tomorrow…

 In this edition, you can find the first announcements on Europe Remembers, an interview with French historian and professor Olivier Wieviorka, an article about the WWII museum in New Orleans and much more…

 LIBRE #3 – December 2017